Package 'fanplot'

 # file.show("my1.txt")

-# # run openbugs, remember to include theta as a param otherwise will not
+# # run OpenBUGS (include theta as a parameter or nothing will be plotted)

 #